alexpovel/srgn/README.md

 ```

 The string `age` was sought and found *only* within Python `class` definitions (and not,
-for example, in function bodies such as `register_bird`).
-By default, this 'search mode'
+for example, in function bodies such as `register_bird`, where `age` also occurs and
+would be nigh impossible to exclude from consideration in vanilla `grep`).
+By default,
-also prints line numbers. **Search mode is entered if no actions are specified**, and a
+this 'search mode' also prints line numbers. **Search mode is entered if no actions are
-language such as `--python` is given[^3]—think of it like
+specified**, and a language such as `--python` is given[^3]—think of it like
 '[ripgrep](https://github.com/BurntSushi/ripgrep) but with syntactical language
 elements'.